hally166/R_flowcytometry_course/README.md

 The course is designed to be three hours long.

 ## Contents
-1. PDF presentation
-2. PDF handout: Basic R and flow cytometry data analysis in R
+1. PDF handout: Basic R and flow cytometry data analysis in R
-3. R files to save typing -- "R handout.R" and "Your data.R"
+2. R files to save typing -- "R handout.R" and "Your data.R"
-4. Example FCS files: 4 files of 8 peak beads and 1 file of lymphocytes stained with 6 colours
+3. Example FCS files: 4 files of 8 peak beads and 1 file of lymphocytes stained with 6 colours

 ## Instructions
 Download the fcs files, read the PDF handout, and use the included scripts.